edkerk/reproducible-research-init/code/explore/README.md

-Folder containing scripts for exploring the data, not for publication figures
+Folder containing scripts strictly for exploring the data, not for generating cleaned files or publication figures